Air Quality and Wildfires

 Cardiovascular Disease

-• Air pollution is associated with blood vessel function, calcification of arteries, lowered “good cholesterol”
+• Air pollution is associated with impaired blood vessel function, calcification of arteries, and lower “good cholesterol”

 • Air pollution exposure during pregnancy is associated with hypertension during pregnancy